markfinger/unfort/README.md

+**Project Status**

+- _November 2016_: on hiatus as I take a break from open source work.
-This project's currently midway through an exploratory rewrite.
+- _June 2016_: currently midway through an exploratory rewrite.

 The last stable and functional release is https://github.com/markfinger/unfort/tree/v1.3.0

 # unfort